Privacy Policy

 We also use the YouTube IFrame Player to embed videos on our website.
 The service provider is the American company Google Inc. For the European area, the company Google Ireland Limited (Gordon House, Barrow Street Dublin 4, Ireland) is responsible for all Google services.

-You can find the Google Ads Data Processing Terms, which refer to the standard contractual clauses, at https://business.safety.google/intl/de/adsprocessorterms/.
+The Google Ads Data Processing Terms, which refer to the Standard Contractual Clauses, can be found at https://business.safety.google/intl/en/adsprocessorterms/.

 YouTube Video Widget Privacy Policy

-You can learn more about the data processed through the use of the YouTube video widget in the Privacy Policy at https://policies.google.com/privacy?hl=de.
+You can learn more about the data processed through the use of the YouTube video widget in the Privacy Policy at https://policies.google.com/privacy?hl=en.

 Explanation of Terms Used